 - How to Use a Charitable Donation to Buy Life Insurance

 Enter your ZIP code below to view companies that have cheap insurance rates.

 Using Life Insurance to fund your charitable giving creates a much greater gift than you could possibly contribute on your own.

 It can provide a sizeable gift while leaving your other assets and investments intact.

-While there are a myriad of ways to use Life Insurance for Charitable Giving, let’s look at just a few of the most popular approaches.
+While there are a myriad of ways to use Life Insurance or make provision in your estate plan for Charitable Giving, let’s look at just a few of the most popular approaches.

 In our first case, the donor gives an existing policy to a charity, making the charity the owner and beneficiary.

 In this scenario, the gift qualifies for an income tax charitable deduction for the current fair market value of the policy, or the donor’s cost basis, whichever is smaller.

 In our example, the insured gentleman took out a $500,000 permanent policy at age 50, for the benefit of his wife.

 He paid premiums for 5 years, and then his wife died, leaving him without further need for his policy.